tomasoak/tomasoak/README.md

  <details>
   <summary><h4>About me</h4></summary>
+  <p> I am enthusiastic about creating actionable insights and promoting data-informed decision-making, Data Science/Analytics, and technology.
+Thus over the last 5+ years, I have been developing extensive practical and theoretical experience with programming, SQL database, web development, code versioning control, and GIS software/libraries.

-  <p> As a Geospatial Data Scientist, I have a strong passion for developing analysis, models, and visualizations, with both spatial and non-spatial data, to foster decision-making and sustainability in the agricultural and forestry commodity supply chain.
+As a Geospatial Data Scientist, I am passionate about developing analysis, models, and visualizations, with both spatial and non-spatial data, to foster decision-making and sustainability in the agricultural and forestry commodity supply chain.

-Over the last 1+ year, I have been working as a Data Scientist in the <a href="https://sei.org">Stockholm Environment Institute (SEI-HQ)<a/> for the <a href="https://trase.earth">Trase<a/> (Intelligence for Sustainable Trade) project to generate high-quality data-driven information on geospatial intelligence, specifically related to earth observation, land use, land tenure, supply chains, and socio-economic indicators to increase sustainable compliance in Latin America, Africa, and Southeast Asia.
+Over the last 1+ year, I have been working as a Data Scientist in the Stockholm Environment Institute (SEI-HQ) for the Trase (Intelligence for Sustainable Trade) project to generate high-quality data-driven information on geospatial intelligence, specifically related to earth observation, land use, land tenure, supply chains, and socio-economic indicators to increase sustainable compliance in Latin America, West Africa, and Southeast Asia.

-From 2016 to 2021, I worked as a Geospatial Analyst for <a href="https://www.imaflora.org/">Imaflora</a> focused on developing and modeling spatial analysis, map visualizations, research studies, and reports for technical and non-technical audiences to improve the relationship between agricultural production and ecological conservation country-wide.
+From 2016 to 2021, I worked as a Geospatial Analyst for the Institute of Forest and Agriculture Management and Certification (Imaflora) focused on developing and modeling spatial analysis, map visualizations, research studies, and reports for technical and non-technical audiences to improve the relationship between agricultural production and ecological conservation country-wide.
 I collaborated on multi-million dollar projects supported by NASA/USAID, CLUA, Moore Foundation, Amazon Fund, and Norad.

-I am enthusiastic when it comes to Data Science and technology, thus over the last 5+ years, I have been developing extensive practical and theoretical experience with GIS software/libraries (ArcGIS, QGIS, GDAL, Google Earth Engine), SQL Database (PostgreSQL/PostGIS), programming (Python), web development (JavaScript, ReactJS, and Node.js), and code versioning control (Git, Github).
-Besides, automating processes concerning ETL, Machine Learning and Artificial Intelligence motivates me to go the extra mile.
    </p>
 </details>